rikunert/rikunert.github.io/cv.md

 * Python (see [example](http://rikunert.com))
 * Data visualisation (see countless examples in my scientific publications and on [rikunert.com](http://rikunert.com))
 * Matlab (see [example](http://rsos.royalsocietypublishing.org/content/3/2/150685.figures-only))

-## Projects

-### blog

-I write a data science blog at [rikunert.com](http://rikunert.com) where I apply R and Python to open datasets and write-up the results as data science tutorials.

 ## Awards